A final EPA rollback under Trump curbs use of health studies

 The new rule would require the release of raw data from public-health studies whose findings the EPA uses in determining the danger of an air pollutant, toxic chemical or other threat.
 Big public-health studies that studied the anonymized results of countless people have been instrumental in setting limits on toxic substances, including in some of the nation’s most important clean-air protections.

 Some industry and conservative groups have long pushed for what they called the transparency rule.
-Opponents say the aim was meant to handicap future regulation.
+Opponents say the aim was to handicap future regulation.

 In an opinion piece in The Wall Street Journal on Monday night, Wheeler said the change was in the interest of transparency.